-The National Museum of Women in the Arts will exhibit a New York Avenue Sculpture Project by Betsabeé Romero, September 28, 2018-September 28, 2020.Romero, who is a contemporary Mexico City-based sculptor, will develop four sculptures expressly for the installation by assembling carved and painted tires into totemic structures.
-The structures will “speak to themes of human migration and the natural environment.”The artist uses a process similar to tattooing as she carves figures and intricate patterns into the sidewalls and treads of tires, and then fills in the motifs with gleaming metallic paint.
-Interior lighting will give each piece an otherworldly glow.
+The National Museum of Women in the Arts is exhibiting a New York Avenue Sculpture Project by Betsabeé Romero, thru September 28, 2020.Romero, who is a contemporary Mexico City-based sculptor, developed four sculptures expressly for the installation by assembling carved and painted tires into totemic structures.
+The structures “speak to themes of human migration and the natural environment.”The artist uses a process similar to tattooing as she carves figures and intricate patterns into the sidewalls and treads of tires, and then fills in the motifs with gleaming metallic paint.
+Interior lighting gives each piece an otherworldly glow.

 Image below: Betsabeé Romero, En cautiverio (In captivity) (rendering), 2018; Two tractor tires with engraving, gold leaf, and silver leaf and steel support, each approx. 78 3/4 x 51 1/4 x 19 5/8 in.; Courtesy Betsabeé Romero Art Studio